EricMountain/btrfs-backups/README.md

 Snapshots of volumes in `__active` are created in the same pool under `__snapshots` as `name/timestamp`.

-Backups are performed by creating a snapshot from the latest volume in __snapshots for a given `name` and `btrfs-send`ing this snapshot to another pool.
+Backups are performed by creating a snapshots under `__backups` from volumes in __active and `btrfs-send`ing these snapshots to another pool.
 The previous matching snapshot in __backups for the target device and name is used as parent for the `btrfs send` operation.
-The previous parent is discarded if the backup operation succeeds.
+The parent is discarded if the backup operation succeeds.

+## To do

+* Backup over ssh
+* systemd units
+* Snapshot expiry policies

 ## Hacks